wessenstam/demoguide/docs/secretserver/mod4/mod4.md

 ![Discovery](images/lab002.png)

-You will note that the entire thylab.local domain can be expanded.
+You will note that the entire delinealabs.local domain can be expanded.
 Many account types can be discovered, from Active Directory accounts to Local Windows accounts, local SQL accounts, Oracle accounts, etc etc. These accounts, once discovered, can be manually onboarded in to the PAM solution using the Import function, or automatically onboarded using the "Create Rule" function.

 Take a look at these options and see if you can import a domain account!

 ## Service Account Dependencies

 When it comes to privileged service accounts, it is not enough just to be managing the username and password combination.
 One must also manage the dependent services or applications that rely on this service account as well.
 These are referred to in Secret Server as dependencies and can be automatically onboarded.
 Let's take a look.
 Click the **Service Accounts** tab.
 Here we can see that there is an "Unmanaged" dependency for a service account on the RDS01 server.
-The fact that this has been discovered means that Secret Server has identified that it is a service, has identified that it owns the privileged account for this Secret (thylab\svc_service1), but that it does not have a listing for this particular dependency.
+The fact that this has been discovered means that Secret Server has identified that it is a service, has identified that it owns the privileged account for this Secret (delinealabs\svc_service1), but that it does not have a listing for this particular dependency.
 Hence it is marked as "Unmanaged".

 ![Discovery](images/lab003.png)